 There was no one in sight.
 He got into his Star Chief and drove to Montauk.
 There were no sidewalks in town.
 He parked at an angle.
 A horse was tied up to a telephone pole.
 He ate at Gosman’s Deck, a clam bar shack, and had clams, pasta with olive oil and chopped tomatoes, and a bottle of Rheingold.

 He found a reasonably priced room at Uncle Tom’s Cabins.

 “There’s a nice beach down on Fort Pond,” said the woman in black capris and a red and white Roman shirt, a cigarette burning in the ashtray at her elbow, behind the counter.

 It was a five-minute walk.

-Stan sat on the beach, his back against a pretzel log of driftwood, and watched the sun go down, taking pulls on his bottle.
+Stan sat on the beach, his back against a pretzel log of driftwood, and watched the sun go down.
 He got to his feet before it got too dark to see, making his way back to the motor inn.
-He walked up the crushed clamshell drive, guided by the light next to his room door he had turned on before going to the beach.
+He walked up the crushed clamshell driveway, guided by the light next to his room door that he had turned on before going to the beach.